SamRepository/EPS32Cam_RobotCar/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the License.
 See the `LICENSE` file for more details.

 ---